yschroe/chessalyzer.js/README.md

 ## Features

 -   Batch process PGN files
--   Replay each game and track statistics for each piece and tile
+-   Replays each game internally and tracks statistics for each piece and tile
--   Generate heat maps out of the generated data
+-   Generate heatmaps out of the generated data
 -   It's fast (500.000 moves/s on a i5-2500k)

 ## Usage